 Learn which types of foods contain carbohydrates and the amount per serving.
 A quick search online will turn up a range of references to help you count carbohydrates and plan diabetic meals.

 When grocery shopping, remember to read food labels .
 This will tell you the portion size and the total carbohydrate amount.
 For example, 1 granola bar can have a total of 22 grams of carbohydrates.

 To be more precise with your counting, use measuring cups and spoons, as well as a food scale.
 For example, an apple weighing 4 ounces has about 15 grams of carbohydrates.

 Use a worksheet to keep track of your meals, drinks, and snacks.
 Share this information with your dietitian so your progress can be checked.
-Carb counting software programs are also available to help you stick to your meal plan.
+Carbohydrate counting software programs are also available to help you stick to your meal plan.

-Be Aware of Foods That Are Carb-Free
+Be Aware of Foods That Are Carbohydrate-Free

 Not all foods contain carbohydrates!
 For example, a 6-ounce serving of ground beef contains no carbohydrates, but has over 500 calories.
 One teaspoon of corn oil also has no carbohydrates, but has 40 calories.